-One Nomination for each Award should be submitted by each of the following: Head Coach, Team Manager and Assistant Coaches via the Google nomination form- by the DEADLINE: Friday Mar.
-24th at Spm.
+One Nomination for each Award should be submitted by each of the following: Head Coach, Team Manager and Assistant Coaches via the Google nomination form- by the DEADLINE.

 The Awards Committee will review submitted nominations and select recipients in time to have the awards engraved and ready for team year end parties or AGM.